 Growing up I was exposed to a variety of musical styles from excursions through my father’s record collection.
 As musically bewildered as encouraged I made my first demo at fifteen together with a friend.
-Honing guitar-skills, I was making small daily notes on hours of practice whilst my sister were learning social skills next-door.
-At twenty-one I took a bunch of singing lessons from a charismatic old lady in Gothenburg.
-Memories linger of a high-ceiling room with old-fashioned furniture, sweet flowery water and her life-partner the medium making occasional and quizzical appearances.
+Honing guitar-skills, I was making small daily notes on hours of practice whilst my sister developed social skills next-door.
+At twenty-one I took a couple of singing lessons from a charismatic old lady in Gothenburg.
+Memories linger of a high-ceiling room with old-fashioned furniture, sweet flowery water and her life-partner the medium making occasional and somewhat bewildering appearances.
 I spent most of my twenties figuring out production, learning fundamental studio-skills and fingering on new intruments from time to time.
-Beside five years of playing songs in front of a teacher from the age of eleven, the good part of my musical education was provided in a printer park listening to hundreds of albums surrounded by the pulsating sound of machines.
+Beside five years of playing songs in front of a teacher from the age of eleven, the greater part of my musical education was provided in a printer park listening to hundreds of albums surrounded by the pulsating sound of machines.
 Along came hip hop, maybe thriving a little extra in those surroundings.
 Stuck in a far from positive life-situation, having tried some years too many to make creative ends meet while working full-time at the printing company, I moved from Gothenburg to Stockholm in 2009 to study and make music.
-Can’t remember ever making a better decision.
 By 2011 I started playing gigs with a trio, testing songs in front of a live audience whilst carving out new songs in the tiny, odd-smelling cottage I inhabited in a slumbering village North of Stockholm.
-In 2014 I graduated with a masters degree in Social Anthropology and simultaneously released my first full-length album Strange Light Music on my own label bearing the same name.
-The last couple of years I’ve devoted to the musical production of my solo efforts.
-2015 was full of musical activities resulting in the record The Creek And the Carving released on April 20 of 2016.
-The songs of that album is presently shaped and reshaped into new versions by a brand new band.
+In 2014, whilst getting a degree in Social Anthropology, I released my first full-length album Strange Light Music on my own label bearing the same name.
+If you have managed to get this far in the text you are presently reading, I congratulate your brain for its perseverance.
+How about some music?